Getting to Know Your Elected Officials

 Politicians are your employees

-When I ask people why they don’t have a regular communication with their elected officials there are usually a range of responses: First, they find the whole process rather intimidating, second, they doubt that their input will have an impact.
+When I ask people why they don’t have a regular communication with their elected officials there are usually a range of responses: First, they find the whole process rather intimidating, and second, they doubt that their input will have an impact.
 Often we get angry or frustrated about an issue and want to call, but don’t know how to do it.

 Find out what makes them tick